- May 4, 2022

 For example, think of an all-expense paid trip to a sporting event, a concert, or a travel vacation.
-Think of free flying lessons or singing lessons.
-These are experiences you’ll probably remember for the rest of your life.
+All while making good use of a travel policy template which can save your company on travel expenses.

 You should give very exceptional employees experiential rewards once in a while.
 However, rewarding employees this way is relatively expensive.

 Many employees are passionate about making a difference or giving something back to society, and they do this by supporting non-profits.